Environment

 Climate issues

 Emissions from Norðurál’s aluminum production are among the lowest known in the world.
 This success is achieved through quality work practices and effective operational monitoring.
-Emissions outside production are continuously reduced and work is carried out according to a detailed action plan and clear targets and indicators.
+Emissions outside production are continuously reduced and work is conducted according to a detailed action plan and clear targets and indicators.

 In accordance with the company’s policy, Norðurál is constantly working to minimize environmental impact, thereby minimizing greenhouse gas emissions.
 Norðurál’s performance and targets in relation to reducing greenhouse gas emissions are regularly reviewed, for instance at Sustainability Steering Committee meetings and monthly environmental meetings.